Image: Shutterstock

 1. Motor And Physical Skills Development:

-- You will find them squatting for long periods of time.
+- You will find them squatting for long periods, indicating proper physical growth and gross motor development.

 - Apart from walking fast without falling, they have also developed skills to walk downstairs, which requires more balancing skills.

 - They can now open cupboards and drawers, solve small puzzles, and turn pages of a book.
-These are indications of fine movements.
+These are indications of proper fine motor skill development.

 2. Eating Habits: